ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 ## Issuer Configuration

 Issuers are configured with Private and Public Key pairs, each denoted skI and pkI, respectively, used to produce tokens.
-Each key pair MUST be generated as
-follows:
+A RECOMMENDED method for generating key pairs is as follows:

 ~~~
 seed = random(Ns)
 (skI, pkI) = DeriveKeyPair(seed, "PrivacyPass")
 ~~~

-The key identifier for this specific key pair, denoted `token_key_id`, is computed as follows:
+The key identifier for a public key `pkI`, denoted `token_key_id`, is computed as follows:

 ~~~